 Iceland seems to be on everyone’s travel bucket list – and that’s exactly where it belongs.
 It might be small, but the island is so packed with beautiful landscapes, natural wonders and unique experiences that you could easily visit several times in your lifetime and still want to go back.
 If you can afford it.
 Of all the questions I’ve received about my travels, how to visit Iceland on a budget has been the most common by far.
-And while the reality is that it’s an expensive destination no matter what currency you’re travelling on (but special thoughts and prayers must be sent to those exchanging ZAR), I’ve got these 10 money saving tips for travelling Iceland to help you cut costs where you can.
+While the reality is that it’s an expensive destination no matter what currency you’re travelling on (but special thoughts and prayers must be sent to those exchanging ZAR), I’ve got these 10 money saving tips for travelling Iceland to help you cut costs where you can.

 I’m not a backpacker and I wouldn’t consider myself a “budget traveller”, but I’m not a “luxury traveller” either.
 I can rough it a little when I travel, but I like hot showers when it’s snowing outside, a good night’s sleep on something that’s not a couch and I don’t mind spending money on good food.
-My guide doesn’t include tips for camping or couchsurfing, because that’s not how I explored Iceland.
+My guide doesn’t include tips for camping or couch surfing, because that’s not how I explored Iceland.
 Of course you could hitchhike instead of renting a car (I can’t imagine anything worse) and stick to the Golden Circle route instead of the full Ring Road to save on petrol costs (but that feels like a real waste of a 24 hour flight and a R2000 Schengen visa!).
 So for the purposes of this list, let’s suppose you’re the same kind of traveller I am (someone who likes a smooth experience but doesn’t have a trust fund) and you’re planning on spending at least 10 days in Iceland, exploring the whole Ring Road and staying in hotels or guest houses along the way.
 Here are my 10 money saving tips for travelling Iceland – I hope they help!

 10 Money Saving Tips for Travelling Iceland